-- 2.1 That Cabinet agree a six week (minimum) period of public consultation for an updated draft Statement of Community Involvement attached as Appendix 1. - 2.2 That authority be given to the Head of Economic prosperity in consultation with the Cabinet Leader for Economic Development and Planning to make any non substantive changes considered necessary to the document which may need to reflect further legislative updates due to ongoing reform with the planning system nationally prior to consultation.
+- 2.1 Following a six week public consultation on the draft document and receipt of representations set out in Appendix 1, that Cabinet adopts the updated Statement of Community Involvement attached as Appendix 2. - 2.2 That authority be given to the Head of Economic Prosperity in consultation with the Cabinet Leader for Economic Development and Planning to make any non substantive changes considered necessary to the document.